 Along the way, they’ve been sowing the seeds for the city’s open-minded attitude toward, well, everything.
 The result is a city that doesn’t just welcome differences, but encourages and celebrates them.
 No wonder it ranks #1 in our People category, with its amalgam of foreign-born residents and post-secondary education.

-The promise of high salaries (in U.S. currency) means a torrent of global workers fuelling the city’s ambition, with the fifth-most foreign-born residents and second-best educated workforce in America.
+The promise of high salaries means a torrent of global workers fuel the city’s ambition and ideas, with the fifth-most foreign-born residents and third-best educated workforce in America.
 The Bay Area’s entrepreneurialism is uniquely connected to the local world-renowned universities, with Stanford University and the University of California, Berkeley, able to accommodate local knowledge and skills gaps and broker funding for nascent start-ups.
 Education and capital are rarely an issue for the right idea.

 The inflow of people into San Francisco is why SFO, the city’s airport, is a hive of renovation, build-out and innovation that will welcome new talent and their families.
-The all-time record of 55.8 million passengers in 2017 will continue to grow in the coming years, especially with new airlines and routes to China, Mexico and Europe launching this year.
-Small demonstrations of openness and tolerance like last year’s first airport naturalization ceremony by the U.S. Citizenship and Immigration Services San Francisco District send the message that the city is open for international business.
+The all-time record of 57.8 million passengers in 2018 will continue to be bested in the coming years, particularly from fast-growing markets including Brazil, France, India and Taiwan.